Stankoven scores twice, Canada doubles up Swiss 6-3 at world juniors

 - Oops!Something went wrong.Please try again later.

-EDMONTON — Logan Stankoven had two goals and an assist Wednesday as Canada posted a 6-3 quarterfinal victory over Switzerland at the world junior hockey championship.
+"It's harder than I thought, for sure," said Stankoven, a Kamloops Blazers forward who was named the Canadian Hockey League's player of the year in June.

+"The goals haven’t come easy.
+I’ve had chances, but not as much as I’d like.
+Tonight I thought I was able to create a few more chances and the puck was going in the net.
+So it was a good feeling.”

-Tyson Foerster also scored and contributed two helpers, while Jack Thompson, Nathan Gaucher and Will Cuylle all added goals for Canada (5-0-0) and Ronan Seeley notched a pair of assists.
+Stankoven also notched an assist, while Tyson Foerster scored and contributed two helpers.
+Jack Thompson, Nathan Gaucher and Will Cuylle all added goals for Canada (5-0-0) and Ronan Seeley chipped in with a pair of assists.

-Attilio Biasca scored twice and captain Simon Knak added a goal for Switzerland (1-4-0).
+Attilio Biasca scored twice for Switzerland (1-4-0) and captain Simon Knak also found the back of the net.

-Dylan Garand made 22 saves for Canada, which outshot the Swiss 41-25.

-Switzerland's Noah Patenaude allowed four goals on nine shots before being replaced by Kevin Pasche midway through the first period.
-Pasche made 30 saves in relief.
+After exploding for four goals in the first period, the Canadians struggled at times Wednesday, giving up prime scoring opportunities on sloppy play.

+“We definitely didn’t want to take these guys lightly but they played really strong and kind of caught us by surprise a little bit," said goalie Dylan Garand, who made 23 saves.
+"I think we did a good job of sticking with it and finding a way.
+It wasn’t pretty but we’re moving on.”

-Switzerland pulled Pasche with 3:15 to go in favour of an extra attacker but couldn't make up the two-goal deficit.
+Switzerland made a late push Wednesday, pulling goalie Kevin Pasche with 3:15 to go in favour of an extra attacker but couldn't make up the two-goal deficit.

 Instead, Stankoven scored into the empty net with 69 seconds left on the game clock.